 - Protect your wellhead!
 Fence your well out of your pasture or holding area.

-Animal waste that is introduced directly into a stream or pond or runs off the land in stormwater or irrigation water can pollute the water with nutrients, sediments, and disease causing organisms.
-In addition, animals can damage streams and other water ways directly by trampling stream banks or over grazing the stream banks.
-This can lead to increased erosion, flooding problems, loss of pasture land and increased pollution.
-Activities on your land can threaten the quality of your well water and waterbodies on your land, but also may threaten downstream waters and neighboring wells.
+Animal waste that is introduced directly into a stream or pond or runs off the land in stormwater or irrigation can pollute the water with nutrients, sediments, and disease causing organisms.
+In addition, animals can damage streams and other water ways directly by trampling stream banks or overgrazing the stream banks.
+This can lead to increased erosion, flooding problems, loss of pasture land, and increased pollution.
+Activities on your land can threaten the quality of your well water and waterbodies, but also may threaten downstream waters and neighboring wells.

 For information on reducing pollution from animal manure and other impacts of domestic animals visit USU Extension Ag Waste Management.